-The Short Version:
+The Short, Resume-Friendly Version:

-Kat Downs is a Musician, Artist, Teacher, Composer and Performer originally from Green Bay, WI.
-She began studying music in the 2nd grade continuing on through high school and college earning a BA Degree in Music from St. Norbert College in DePere, WI.
-Now based out of San Francisco, CA, Kat’s current projects include the powerhouse “Classical Rock” duo, Sit Kitty Sit, and the goth rock band, Saints of Ruin.
-She is the staff composer for Wily West Productions, the Music Consultant for Blue Scorpion Dance Theatre and has an exclusive studio of piano and flute students.
-Best known for her intense piano playing style and exceptional lyrical compositions, Kat tours nationally and has shared the stage with such names as LP, The Memorials, Chris Wyse, En Esch, Mona Mur, Erica Dilanjian, Shannon Curfman, Lennon, Javier Mosley and WASP.
+Kat Downs is a Musician, Artist, Teacher, Composer, and Performer originally from Green Bay, WI.
+She began studying music at age six and continued to major in music through high school and college earning a BA Degree in Music from St. Norbert College in DePere, WI.
+Now living in the Santa Cruz mountains in California, Kat currently works on the Hard Piano Rock duo, Sit Kitty Sit, and a new experimental solo project simply called “Kat Downs”.
+She is the staff composer for Wily West Productions and has an exclusive studio of piano and flute students.
+Best known for her intense piano playing style and exceptional lyrical compositions, Kat tours internationally and has shared the stage with such names as LP, The Memorials, Chris Wyse, En Esch, Mona Mur, Erica Dilanjian, Shannon Curfman, Lennon, Javier Mosley, and WASP.

-The Long Version:
+The Longer, Not Resume-Friendly Version:

 Hi – I’m Kat.
 I’ve heard music in my head as far back as I can remember.
 I was actually embarrassingly old before I realized that everyone wasn’t like that.
 (As in, “why do other musicians make a point of copying other musicians?
 Why don’t they just write down the music in their…oh.
 Awkward.)

 My parents couldn’t keep me off my mom’s piano.
 I think it drove my dad nuts so they eventually bought me a little organ for my room and when I was finally old enough to start lessons when I was six – off I went.